11 Sights in Herne, Germany (with Map and Images)

 Show sight on map

-The Heimatmuseum Unser Fritz is one of the three locations of the Emschertal Museum on the social history of Herne and Wanne-Eickel.
-In the year of the founding of Wanne-Eickel (1926), it was set up as a local history museum.
-After several changes of location, it is now housed in the former elementary school of the now Herner district of Unser Fritz.
+The Museum of Local History Unser Fritz is one of the three locations of the Emschertal Museum on the social history of Herne and Wanne-Eickel.
+In 1926, the year the town of Wanne-Eickel was founded, it was established as a local history museum.
+After several changes of location, it is now housed in the former elementary school of the now Herne district Unser Fritz.

 Wikipedia: Heimatmuseum Unser Fritz (DE), Website